 For many shooters, figuring out the ballistics of their rounds is akin to some arcane form of black magic.
 There are so many variables involved, and some of these variables have a much greater effect than others.
 Everyone is basically familiar with the effects of bullet weight and muzzle velocity, and a basic computation of your external ballistics and bullet trajectory can be computed using simple physics formulas that disregard atmospheric conditions and aerodynamic drag using only these components.

 In the simplest of terms, the ballistic coefficient (or BC) of a bullet is the measure of its ability to fly efficiently through the air.
-Spire points or spitzer rounds obviously pierce through the air better than round nose bullets, and a bullet with a flat base generates much more drag than a bullet with a boat tail design.
+Spire points or spitzer rounds pierce through the air better than round nose bullets and a bullet with a flat base generates much more drag than a bullet with a boat tail design.
 The number that designates the BC of a round is generally represented as a decimal measured in lb/in², with a higher number indicating a more streamlined bullet with a higher sectional density.

 A heavier bullet will have a better (higher) sectional density than a lighter bullet of the same caliber.
 For this reason, bullets that are lighter tend to have a lower ballistic coefficient than heavier bullets (assuming of course that the bullets have the same aerodynamic shape).
 Heavier bullets will decelerate less due to the higher inertia their increased weight gives them.

-By way of example, a 180 grain round nose soft point .308 Winchester bullet has a BC of around .248, whereas more streamlined and heavier 190 grain spire point boat tail .308 bullets often have a BC exceeding .495.
+As an example, a 180-grain round-nose soft-point .308 Winchester bullet has a BC of around .248, whereas more streamlined and heavier 190-grain spire point boat tail .308 bullets often have a BC exceeding .495.
 The higher the number, the more streamlined the bullet and the less it will decelerate over time.
 The lack of deceleration of the bullet gives it a flatter trajectory.

-The ballistic coefficient of a bullet doesn’t only affect the deceleration of the round and therefore it’s drop, but it also affects how the bullet responds to cross winds while in flight.
+The ballistic coefficient of a bullet doesn’t only affect the deceleration of the round and therefore it’s drop.
+It also affects how the bullet responds to cross winds while in flight.
 Once again we find that more aerodynamic bullets with a higher sectional density are less affected by cross winds when compared to less aerodynamic bullets with a lower sectional density.
 This explains in part why the common .22 LR cartridge is so affected by bullet drop and cross winds at ranges exceeding 50 yards.

-Out to 200 yards, we don’t see much difference in the performance of these two rounds, but at a range of only 300 yards we begin to see huge differences in their performances; the round nose bullet at this range only has a velocity of 1665 FPS, while the spire point bullet is still traveling at 1974 FPS.
+Out to 200 yards, we do not see much difference in the performance of these two rounds.
+At a range of only 300 yards we begin to see huge differences in their performances; the round nose bullet at this range only has a velocity of 1665 FPS, while the spire point bullet is still traveling at 1974 FPS.
 At 500 yards, the difference is even more pronounced with the velocity of the round point dropping to 1212 FPS while the spire point is still humming along at 1604 FPS.

 However, for long range and competition shooters, the importance of having a heavy streamlined bullet is of critical importance as they engage targets at 300 yards and beyond.
 The aerodynamic deceleration of a round increases exponentially with distance, so a bullet with a low BC will be affected much more at 600 yards when compared to a bullet with a high BC.
 The ability of a high BC round to overcome wind resistance as well be less affected by cross winds is critical to long range high-power competitors or hunters who hunt game at long ranges.